Nikhil383/Project-2/README.md

 Elastic Net Regression
 Decision Tree Regression
 Random Forest Regression
-Support Vector Regression (SVR)
 Gradient Boosting Regression
-K-Nearest Neighbors Regression
-XGBoost Regression

 These models were chosen to provide a balance between simplicity, interpretability, and prediction power.

 ### Results
-The models were evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²).
-Below is a summary of the performance for each regression technique:

-The best-performing model was found to be [Model Name], with the highest R² score and the lowest error rates, indicating strong predictive capability for this dataset.
+The best-performing model was found to be Random Forest Regressor, with the highest R² score and the lowest error rates, indicating strong predictive capability for this dataset.

 ### Conclusion
-Through this comparative analysis, we found that [Model Name] offers the best performance for predicting body fat percentage.
+Through this comparative analysis, we found that Random Forest Regressor offers the best performance for predicting body fat percentage.
 This model's accuracy, combined with the robustness of the dataset, makes it an effective choice for health and fitness applications.
 Future work can explore additional models or feature engineering techniques to improve performance further.